 First of two courses focusing on assessment, health promotion and communication skills; development and application of cognitive and psychomotor skills to perform systematic, holistic, and culturally sensitive assessments with an emphasis on the application of clinical reasoning.
 This course facilitates the acquistion of knowledge for the liberal arts, sciences and nursing as the foundation of professional nursing practice.

-First of two clinical courses focusing on the development of communication and assessment skills and selective application of cognitive and psychomotor skills for the safe care of adult patients in long term care settings.
+A course focusing on the development of physical assessments, communication skills, and the application of cognitive and psychomotor skills for the safe care of patients in various healthcare settings.

 Second course in a series focusing on further development of assessment, health promotion and communication skills and the application of cognitive and psychomotor skills to patients experiencing common abnormalities with an emphasis on the application of clinical reasoning.